-The decision to add a dog to your family could be taken in a split-second, but pick a puppy which perfectly suits your requirements and taste is never an easy task.
+The decision to add a dog to your family could be taken in a split-second, but pick a puppy that perfectly suits your requirements and taste is never an easy task.

 More often than not, many people ignorantly consider only the “Cuteness Factor” when they want to choose a puppy.
-You too might actually be thinking about going down that same path.

-I realized there is a lot more to choosing a puppy than just cuteness.
+You too might be thinking about going down that same path (there is a lot more to selecting a puppy than just cuteness).

-Everybody loves a cute dog and I do too, but there other equally or even more serious factors which I find necessary to be considered when looking for a good puppy.
+Everybody loves a cute dog, and I do, too, but there are other equally or even serious factors that I find necessary to be when looking for a good puppy.
 Interesting, isn’t it?

-Most families always make the mistake of choosing an energetic, bold and vigorous pet who starts all the fun stuff such as grabbing the toys, jumping all over your body, or getting hold of the leg of your trousers, all accompanied with an adorable growl.
+Most families always make the mistake of choosing an energetic, bold, and vigorous pet who starts all the fun stuff, such as grabbing the toys, jumping all over your body, or getting hold of the leg of your trousers, all accompanied by an adorable growl.

-These types of puppies are definitely interesting to play with but I assure you that this will only last for an hour or two at the breeder’s house.
-When you finally take them home, they will be a nuisance and can’t be easily trained.
+These types of puppies are definitely exciting to play with, but I assure you that this will only last for an hour or two at the breeder’s house, and when you finally take them home, they will be a nuisance and you can’t training them with ease.

-Here are some of the basic tips I will recommend for anyone who is looking to add a puppy to his/her family.
-You can get a puppy from many places such as a neighbor, a friend, dog shelter or pound, a newspaper ad, a rescue center or a breeder.
+You can get a puppy from many places such as a neighbor, a friend, dog shelter or pound, a newspaper ad, a rescue center, or a breeder.

 I have outlined some of these essential tips in the guide below:

-I will suggest that you locate a breed which suits your family’s lifestyle before you go out to search for the perfect puppy.
+I will suggest that you locate a breed that suits your family’s lifestyle before you go out to search for the perfect puppy.

-- The reason for which you purchased the pup (agility, working, hunting, companion, obedience and so on and so forth).
+- The reason for which you purchased the pup (agility, working, hunting, companion, obedience and so on);

 - Your income (it is more expensive to cater for a larger breed than a smaller one).

-Healthwise, I will also recommend the mixed breed pups, thanks to the fact that they are usually stronger and much healthier.
-Plus, they ever inherit the hereditary health complications that many purebreds faces.
+Healthwise, I will also recommend the mixed breed pups (like Gerberian Shepsky, Mini Goldendoodle, Maltipoo. etc.), thanks to the fact that they are usually stronger and much healthier.
+Plus, they ever inherit the hereditary health complications that many purebreds face.

-You can find the mixed breeds through several ways, but I’ll also advise that you avoid purchasing them from pet shops and puppy mills.
+You can find the mixed breeds in several ways, but I’ll also advise that you avoid purchasing them from pet shops and puppy mills.

-This is a very tricky procedure when you are selecting the perfect puppy for your household.
-The reason for this being that the puppies in a litter all look alike and you can’t actually look at this jumble of squirming, chubby little pups and not be tempted to take one home.
+It is a very tricky procedure when you are picking the perfect puppy for your household.
+The reason for this being that the puppies in a litter all look alike, and you can’t look at this jumble of squirming, chubby little pups, and not be tempted to take one home.

 When I stand in front of a litter of pups, I have just one aim.
 I search for the healthiest puppy with the temperament/personality that catches my eye.
 It’s not all about cuteness.

 All the puppies are usually very adorable and charming and will be so tempting.
-But at this point in time, I will advise you to keep emotions aside and make the healthy choice.
+But at this point, I will advise you to keep emotions aside and make a healthy choice.
 I know this is not an easy task, but you will have to try.

-Choosing an unhealthy pup paves the way for high vet bills, causes a lot of heartaches and is generally a very bad idea.
-You will need regular vet visits and loads of care in order to keep the pup healthy, getting rid of diseases and parasites.
+Choosing an unhealthy pup paves the way for high vet bills, causes a lot of heartaches, and is generally a terrible idea.
+You will need regular vet visits and loads of care to keep the puppy healthy, getting rid of diseases and parasites.

 - Delicate or bullied.

 Puppies learn lots of habits from their littermates and mommas.
-So they should stay for at least 8 weeks with their doggie companions so that they can benefit from this important canine education.
+So they should stay for at least eight weeks with their doggie companions so that they can benefit from this critical canine education.

-Dogs start weaning their pups when they reach 3 to 4 weeks and it is at this point that the human caretaker has to intervene and start feeding the pups with solid food.
+Dogs start weaning their puppies when they reach 3 to 4 weeks, and it is at this point that the human caretaker has to intervene and begin feeding the pups with solid food (AD).

 The Sex of the Puppy: Male or Female:

-Even though the sex is not really a determining factor, there are several differences between the female and male which you have to consider when picking a pup.
+Even though the sex is not a determining factor, there are several differences between the female and male, which you have to consider when picking a pup.
 They are as follows:

-Those who have elegant furniture, carpets or practice sleeping with their dog in bed will definitely face a lot of challenges with respect to the destruction of valuable property.
+Those who have elegant furniture, carpets, or practice sleeping with their dog in bed will undoubtedly face a lot of challenges to respect the destruction of valuable property.

-The male dogs also have their own problems.
-One of these problems is the fact that any un-neutered male will feel the natural urge to visit any fertile female dog around the neighborhood and you’ll be amazed at the distance your male dog will walk in order to respond to the pheromones sent by the female dog.
+Male dogs also have their problems.
+One of these problems is the fact that any un-neutered male will feel the natural urge to visit any fertile female dog around the neighborhood, and you’ll be amazed at the distance your male dog will walk to respond to the pheromones sent by the female dog.

 Moreover, strong and bold males are more likely to engage themselves in dogfights as they seek to prove their superiority to all the other contenders in the neighborhood.